johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Discipling movements have the potential to change the world.
 Leaders, money, books and power all have their places within radical, popular movements.
 But, in a world in which people are continually effected by corporate experiences that are larger than the individual, it is people-movements that are most capable of producing deep, wide, enduring change.

 Two things are essential to transformative people movements: *vision* and *the formation of disciples*.
 Visionary leaders must impart a hope that is powerful, challenging and instrumental.
-A vision capable of gripping the hearts of others and forming them into faithful, active disciples:
+A vision capable of gripping the hearts of others and forming them into faithful, active disciples, who are:

 -	committed to significant transformation;
 -	persistent and determined to turn vision into reality;
--	operating as *co-workers*—not selfishly-ambitious *individuals*;
+-	operating as co-workers—not selfishly-ambitious individuals;
 -	actively forming other faithful disciples.

 In this way a visionary, discipling movement is developed.
 A movement of focussed, inspired, dynamic people.
 People deeply and profoundly allied to a vision, a cause and a purpose larger than themselves.